aiven/aiven-docs/docs/products/dragonfly/concepts/ha-dragonfly.md

 ---
 title: High availability in Aiven for Dragonfly®
+sidebar_label: High availability
 ---

 Aiven for Dragonfly® offers different plans with varying levels of high availability.
 The available features depend on the selected plan.
 Refer to the table below for a summary of these plans:

 <table>
   <thead>